 As dead (maveth) flies give perfume a bad smell, so a little folly outweighs wisdom and honor.

 Would anyone ludicrously argue that the equivalent Hebrew word for death in these texts refers to “separation” or eternal conscious torment?
 Of course not.
-Animals and flies which experience death (thanatos/maveth) literally die—their life ceases.
+Animals and flies which experience death (thanatos/maveth) literally die — their life ceases.
 They of course leave behind a dead, decaying shell, but their conscious life expires.
 That’s what death is.
 It’s plain and simple.
 This completely disproves Vine’s unscholarly theory as animals definitely cease to exist when they die, that is, their conscious life expires.
-If “death” (thanatos/maveth) literally means death when used in reference to animals, why would its definition mysteriously change to something completely different—actually opposite—when applied to human beings?
-It doesn’t, but adherents of the eternal torment theory are forced to interpret the Bible in this bizarre manner because of their unbiblical theology (their reasoning is: “If people have an immortal soul, and hence can never actually die, then death can’t really mean death when used in reference to people”).
+If “death” (thanatos/maveth) literally means death when used in reference to animals, why would its definition mysteriously change to something completely different — actually opposite — when applied to human beings?
+It doesn’t, but adherents of the eternal torment theory are forced to interpret the Bible in this bizarre manner because of their unbiblical theology (their reasoning: “If people have an immortal soul, and hence can never actually die, then death can’t really mean death when used in reference to people”).

 4. Numerous other Biblical words besides thanatos describe the second death in strict terms of death and destruction.
-As we’ve plainly seen throughout this study, thanatos is supported by many other Hebrew and Greek words which are variously translated as “die,” “death,” “destruction,” “destroy” and “perish” in reference to the fate of those cast into the lake of fire.
+As we’ve plainly seen throughout HELL KNOW (especially Chapter One), thanatos is supported by many other Hebrew and Greek words which are variously translated as “die,” “death,” “destruction,” “destroy” and “perish” in reference to the fate of those cast into the lake of fire.
 As we have also seen in chapters Two, Three and Four these words are, in turn, backed up by numerous crystal clear examples of literal destruction.
-In light of these facts, even if thanatos had a secondary definition of “separation”—which it doesn’t—it still would not refer to separation in reference to the second death of human beings.
+In light of these facts, even if thanatos had a secondary definition of “separation” — which it doesn’t — it still would not refer to separation in reference to the second death of human beings.

 5. If the fate of ungodly sinners is to be some sort of life or “existence” in undying “separation” from God in utter misery and torment, God would have certainly expressed this somewhere in the Bible.
 He could have easily chosen words to describe damnation in explicit terms of “separation,” “existence in torment” or “perpetual life in misery,” but He did not do this.
 Instead, as we’ve clearly seen, He consistently chose words that have for their general, usual or basic meaning “die,” “death,” “destruction,” “destroy,” “perish,” “consume” and “burn up.”
 God couldn’t possibly use a better choice of words to describe literal death.
 He also made sure to back up all these unmistakable words with a multitude of easy-to-understand examples of literal death and incineration.